How many times have you stuck to categorize your blog post?

 Brainstorm, how you can divide your blog topic into four-five sections.

-In one of my blogs, I write about building construction for construction professionals who are involved in building construction sector.
+In one of my blogs, I write about building construction for professionals who are involved in building construction sector.
 So, I choose categories for the blog as –

 - Construction process